As an Amazon Associate, I earn from qualifying purchases.

 - Slowly add : egg yolk + garlic + ¼ cup of breadcrumbs+ tomato paste + Worcestershire sauce+ remainder of the bread crumbs+ onions+ salt+ soy sauce.

-- Take a small pinch of flour and sprinkle into the palms of both hands.
+- Take a small pinch of flour and sprinkle it into the palms of both hands.

 - make balls with the mixture and place them on a tray.

-- Heat 1 tsp oil on the hot griddle (tawa), place one ball.
+- Heat 1 tsp oil on the hot griddle (Tawa), and place one ball.

 - Using a strong spatula, with its working end greased, press down hard on the round rissole to flatten it out.
 Make sure the flattened rissole is less than 2.5 cm thick (about thumbs width).

-- Leave the rissoles for about 5-mins before turning over to the uncooked side.
+- Leave the rissoles for about 5-mins before turning them over to the uncooked side.

 - You should hear loud sizzling sounds as fat splatters out when you do this.

 - The rissoles should take another 5-mins to cook.

 Start by saving bread and crusts from any bread that is old.
 Discard any parts of the bread that contain mold.
 You may use white, wheat, or any bread.
 Heat the oven to 200 C and heat it for 10-mins; turn off the oven.

 If you don`t have a blender/food processor, break the bread into small pieces and place it in a zip-lock bag.
 Press out the air and seal.
 Use a rolling pin to roll back and forth over the bag until you have the desired size of bread crumbs.
 4 slices of bread produce approximately 1 cup of fine bread crumbs.
 Bread crumbs can be stored in an airtight jar for future use.